Empathetech-LLC/expense-report/README.md

 If you think it's cool that we publish our financial data, why not be a part of it?!

-Jokes aside, many thanks for any and all support!
+Many thanks for any and all support!

 ### Paypal